 - The penalty starts 5 min. after the end of the game. - Each team is awarded five penalty shots. - All players take their positions.
-The ball is placed on the penalty mark by the referee or one of the assistant referees. - The assistant referee gives a 'penalty' signal. - The referee gives a 'start' signal. - The field robot that is taking the penalty must stay inside the center circle until the "start" signal is issued. - The ball is in play when it was even slightly moved by the field robot. - After the field robot catches the ball, the ball may only move in a direction towards the goal.
-Until a shot is taken. - The robot must kick the ball before the ball enters the penalty area, otherwise no goal is awarded. - The goalie is allowed to move at any time within the goal area only. - A goal is awarded if the ball passes the goal line between the goal posts and under the crossbar within 30 seconds after the "start" signal of the referee. - No field player can touch the ball again and exert force on it after it has been touched by the goal keeper. - If the goalie leaves the goal area this shot will be repeated.
-If the same happens again the goal will be awarded. - It is only allowed to kick the ball once. - All 5 penalties of one team are taken sequentially, followed directly by the 5 penalties of the other team. - If after the series, there is a tie, the penalty shoot-out will be repeated.
+The ball is placed on the penalty mark by the referee or one of the assistant referees. - The assistant referee gives a 'penalty' signal. - The referee gives a 'start' signal. - The field robot that is taking the penalty must stay inside the center circle until the "start" signal is issued. - The ball is in play when it was even slightly moved by the field robot. - After the field robot catches the ball, the ball may only move, at most 20cm, and always in the direction towards the goal. - The robot must kick the ball before the ball moves more than the above defined 20cm, otherwise no goal is awarded. - The goalie is allowed to move at any time within the goal area only. - A goal is awarded if the ball passes the goal line between the goal posts and under the crossbar within 30 seconds after the "start" signal of the referee. - No field player can touch the ball again and exert force on it after it has been touched by the goal keeper. - If the goalie leaves the goal area this shot will be repeated.
+If the same happens again the goal will be awarded. - It is only allowed to kick the ball once. - All 5 penalties of one team are taken sequentially, in cycling order by the field-players which were on the field of play at the end of the match, followed directly by the 5 penalties of the other team. - If after the series, there is a tie, the penalty shoot-out will be repeated.
 If after 5 more penalties of each team there is still no winner, the game will be decided according to competition rule 3.5.